calaldees/teachingWorkshops/teacherEducation/_session_meta.md

 ### As a subject leader, how do you support your subject mentors?​

+Mentors change every year
 * 2 face-to-face visits a year
     * discuss targets
+    * Identify things and report that to SAL
+    * Observe (not required but), debreif, how they convey to students
+* Wider mentor training
+    * Online or face-to-face
 * Subject specific face-to-face training (twice a year)
     * Target discussions
     * Wider Computing mentor groups
 * Online booking system for quick remote one-to-ones

+* Subject mentors have been previous students
+* Build Personal Relationship

+Central visit spreadsheet

 Bulletin (mentors and students) key readings